brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-But another reference parameter, no matter the type,
-will generate an error.
+But changing `y` to a _reference_ parameter, no matter the type, will generate a borrow checker error.
 For example:

 ```rust
 fn longest4(x: &str, y: &i32) -> &str {